marioortizmanero/speedbumpapp.com/content/en/blog/draft-monetization/index.md

 - One time payment for Pro features
 - Hibernating subscriptions for Pro features
 - Advertisements through partnerships

+It doesn't have to be just one, either.

+Monetizing isn't a priority, as I have savings for now.
+But I've been wanting to know if SpeedBump is the right thing to work on.
+And the answer is as simple as: if people are willing to pay for it, then yes.

 [^rounding]: Numbers are rounded for simplicity.
 [^location]: Prices may vary according to the country.
 This analysis was based in Germany.